parkovski/yinyang/README.md

 # YinYang: Respond to System Theme Changes

 YinYang is a simple utility to query the system color theme (light/dark) and listen for changes.
-It currently supports macOS, GNOME, and KDE.
+It currently supports Windows, macOS, GNOME, and KDE.

 See the
 [demo video](https://raw.githubusercontent.com/parkovski/yinyang/assets/yinyang.mp4)